CodeForBoulder/fruit-rescue-robot/README.md

 `./dependencies.sh`

 This will install all Meteor packages needed to keep the website running.
-Meteor uses a built-in Mongo DB to keep track of everything, so it's easy to test on your own machine.
-Just run:
+Meteor uses a built-in Mongo DB to keep track of everything, so it's easy to run:

 `meteor run`